-In southern Bastrop and western Fayette counties, there is an area containing mainly southeastdown faults, which have been called the Kovar Complex (Figure 3.1.2g), named after the settlement of Kovar.
+In southern Bastrop and western Fayette counties, there is an area containing mainly southeastdown faults, which has been called the Kovar Complex (Figure 3.1.2g), named after the settlement of Kovar.
 The area is about 10 miles long and 5 miles wide, and the top of the Navarro Group lies at about 4,000 feet below sea level.
-The log control is insufficient to reliably map the faults, but they appear to strike N50E.
-One fault appears to be northwest-down and bounding a graben.
+The log control is insufficient to reliably map the faults, but they appear to strike north 50 degrees east.
+One fault appears to be northwestdown and bounding a graben.
 Fault displacements range from 100 to 500 feet.
 The faulting dies out to the northeast, where wells show no apparent offsets of strata.
 Similar faults are reported to the south into Gonzales County, as part of an en echelon segment of the peripheral graben system.
-Additional faults exist in western Bastrop County but are part of the Luling Fault Zone and for the most part do not affect the formations in the Wilcox Group.
+Additional faults exist in western Bastrop County but are part of the Luling Fault Zone, and for the most part, do not affect the formations in the Wilcox Group.

 Figure 3.1.2.1a shows the location of cross-section A-A' through the Kovar Complex.
-Figure 3.1.2.1b shows formation tops and the relative location of faults that were determined from the interpretation of logs in and near cross-section A-A'.
-Two main faults are represented in this section with throw being to the south (normal).
-As stated previously, fault throws in the Kovar Complex range from 100 to 500 feet.
+Figure 3.1.2.1b shows formation tops and the relative locations of faults that were determined from the interpretation of logs in and near cross-section A-A'.
+Two main faults are represented in this section, with throw being to the south (normal).